LeeRichard468/RealTimeCurrency/README.md

-GF Weather Platform
+Real Time Currency
 ======

-## What Is The  GF Weather Platform?
+## What Is The Real Time Currency?

 GF Weather Platform is a weather application, it is a good helper for our life, home travel necessary, simple interface, view the weather in the city.
 The main function: